NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

-# Using or Building PyFerret on Mac OS X with Homebrew Packages
+# PyFerret on Mac OS X with Homebrew Packages
 Information about using or building PyFerret on Mac OS X using the Homebrew package manager to install required packages.
 If you do not have Homebrew installed, see https://brew.sh/ for information on installing and using Homebrew.